samwiseg0/plex/debug_stats_monitoring/README.md

 `plex_health_stats.conf` will need to be copied to where your zabbix agent config files are located. ie. `/etc/zabbix/zabbix_agentd.d/`

+`plex_crash_data_collector.py` will pull data from several sources and tar.gz them to one location.
+Includes PMS logs, PMS Crash folder, Web thread logs, and websocket logs.
+Using this in conjunction with monit will help with data collection in a crash/unresponsive event.

 `Template Plex Media Server.xml` is the template that can be imported to zabbix and then attached to the host that plex is running on.

 ### Items Monitored